teaishealthy/pyquickshare/README.md

 This rule is automatically removed by `firewalld` after 5 minutes.

 Communication with `firewalld` is done over D-Bus, `polkit` may prompt for authentication.

 ## Installation

 ```bash
 poetry install
 ```

+## Features

+Receive is fully implemented, namely WiFi credentials, files, and text.
+Sending only supports files, but support for sending text and WiFi credentials is planned.

+### Transfer
+Only LAN/Wifi is supported at the moment, but Bluetooth is planned.

+### Discovery
+pyquickshare uses mDNS to discover other devices on the local network.
+BLE is only used to trigger advertisment at the moment.

 ## Usage